T-Systems-MMS/phonebook/docs/pages/development-guides/theme-development/theme-development.md

 > This documentation refers to theme developers.

-A good Guide about Material Theming can you find [here](https://medium.com/@tomastrajan/the-complete-guide-to-angular-material-themes-4d165a9d24d1).
+A good Guide about Material Theming can be found [here](https://medium.com/@tomastrajan/the-complete-guide-to-angular-material-themes-4d165a9d24d1).

 ## **About Typography**